pycom/pycom-documentation/chapter/tutorials/lte/firmware.md

 Next you need to download the firmware file from [here](https://software.pycom.io/downloads/sequans.html).
-You will need to place the firmware on a FAT32 formatted microSD card, then insert the SD card into a expansion board, pytrack, pysense or pyscan.
-Power-up the system and connect to the interactive REPL and runn the following code:
+You will need to place the firmware on a FAT32 formatted microSD card, then insert the SD card into a Expansion Board, Pytrack, Pysense or Pyscan.
+Power-up the system and connect to the interactive REPL and run the following code:

 ```python
 import sqnsupgrade